Altéo

-The 43 five-car trains were built by a consortium of French manufacturer Alstom (then known as GEC Alsthom) and Canadian conglomerate Bombardier.
-The final assembly of the trains was performed at Alstom's Valenciennes factory and Bombardier's Crespin factory between 1995 and 2005.
+A total of 43 five-car trainsets were built by a consortium of Alstom (then GEC Alsthom) and Bombardier.
+Final assembly took place at Alstom's facility in Valenciennes and Bombardier's plant in Crespin between 1995 and 2005.
+The first unit entered service in 1996.

-The double-decker trains grew out of an effort to increase capacity on the RER A line, one of the world's busiest routes.
-These trains could carry up to 2,600 people per train, compared to 1,887 people on the single-deck trains that had been used on the RER A since it opened.
-These double-deck trains proved so successful and popular, operators of the RER A went on to purchase 140 MI 09 trainsets, an improved version of the MI 2N that would be built by the same Alstom-Bombardier consortium.
+The development of the MI 2N was driven by the need to increase capacity on RER A, one of the busiest rail lines in the world.
+Each trainset can accommodate up to 2,600 passengers, significantly more than the approximately 1,887 passengers carried by the single-deck trains previously in use.
+Due to the success of the MI 2N, RATP later ordered 140 MI 09 trainsets, an updated version of the design, from the same Alstom–Bombardier consortium.

 History

 The Réseau Express Régional (RER) is a hybrid suburban commuter and rapid transit system serving Paris and its suburbs.
 The RER A line is, by far, the busiest in the system and is the busiest single rail line outside of East Asia, serving over 1.2 million passengers per day.

 The line started experiencing rapid growth in the 1980s, with traffic increasing by 9% per year on average.
 In an effort to relieve overcrowding on the line, the RATP began installing the SACEM electronic train control system (which enabled extremely short spacing between trains) and started looking at purchasing double-deck trains.

 Double-deck trains, like the Z 2N series (Class Z 5600 and Class Z 8800) were already in use on suburban SNCF networks and could carry up to 2,600 people per train, compared to 1,887 people on the single-deck MS 61 trains that had been used on the RER A since it opened.

 At about the same time, the RATP started construction of the Paris Métro Line 14, and SNCF started construction of the RER E line.
 Both would parallel the RER A in central Paris.

 That left the RATP and the SNCF looking for new equipment for the RER A and E lines, so in 1989 they decided to team up and issue a call for tenders.
 In 1992, they placed an order for 17 MI 2N trainsets from a consortium of French manufacturer Alstom (at the time known as GEC Alstom) and Canadian conglomerate Bombardier.
 The MI 2N would be based on the design of SNCF's Class Z 20500 trains being built by the same consortium for RER C and RER D lines, but with modifications to make them better suited to the busy RER A line, most notably three wide doors on each side of the cars (the Z 2N only had two).